 By 18, when it is time to leave home, going from the standard normal life schedule to making all choices alone can be a bit of a shock – and a wonderful opportunity to build character.

-As soon as I was out of the flow and began making my own decisions: when to study, when to sleep, what to eat, how to care for myself; my results were uneven.
+As soon as I was out of the flow and began making my own decisions for when to study, when to sleep, what to eat, how to care for myself; my results were uneven.

-At this time, I gained the typical freshman 15, wasn’t involved in team sports and equated this with simply not being athletic.
-My reasoning was, I was in sports growing up, but now as I’m making my own choices (and defining who i am) – I’m not an athlete.
+At this time, I gained the typical freshman (15 years old), wasn’t involved in team sports and equated this with simply not being athletic.
+My reasoning was, I was in sports growing up, but now as I’m making my own choices (and defining who I am) – I’m not an athlete.

 I accepted my new reality as part of my character and personality.
 Meeting my goals seemed hard (well, harder compared to the ease of high school work and life flow).